Customer Retention v. Loyalty Marketing: What’s the difference?

 In short, retention marketing is the shortcut to increasing return on investment by growing relationships with your customers.
 Here at CityGro, we have proven that this can be done through complex data tracking and simple communications [read: texts and emails].

-2. How important is retention marketing?
+2. How important is customer retention and loyalty marketing?

 Now that we know what retention marketing actually is, let’s have a look at the weight it should hold in a business model.
 Take a look at your business’ current Customer Acquisition Cost (CAC).
 You can simply find that by filling out the below: